Koy Sanjaq: History

 35 displaced Assyrian families from Mosul were housed in a converted church building in the town in November 2014, and had not been rehoused as of April 2015.
 As of March 2018, 60 Assyrian families inhabit Koy Sanjaq.
 The Assyrian population largely speak Kurdish, but some continue to speak Syriac.
-An Iranian missile attack on the Democratic Party of Iranian Kurdistan headquarters in the town on 8 September 2018 killed 14 people.
+An Iranian ballistic missile attack on the Democratic Party of Iranian Kurdistan headquarters in the town on 8 September 2018 killed 14 people.